n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 ## Introduction
-This Mulesoft API Gateway [custom policy](https://docs.mulesoft.com/api-manager/applying-custom-policies) implements resource/method `securedBy` RAML scopes and optional "Enterprise" scope enforcement.
+This Mulesoft API Gateway [custom policy](https://docs.mulesoft.com/api-manager/applying-custom-policies) validates OAuth 2.0 required scopes for each method & resource and optionally adds _enterprise scope validation_ in which group memberships from the enterprise's authn/z system are intersected with granted scopes to create _effective scope_ grants.

-It is meant to be added after one of the OAuth 2.0 Access Token enforcement policies has already validated the Access Token and put the token information into the `_agwTokenContext` flowVar.
+It is meant to be added after one of the `OAuth 2.0 Access Token enforcement` policies has already validated the Access Token and put the token information into the `_agwTokenContext` flowVar.

 ## Installing the Policy